twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Checkbox: **Debug: VOLT.UseGlyphIds** – This option is only for fonts with VOLT projects.

 ### About Dialog
+These buttons appear in the corners of the version number and copyright info.
 * **Clr** (top left corner) – Removes registration info to make the program unregistered.
 * **Crash** (top right corner) – Displays a critical error when clicked.
 * **Trial** (bottom right corner) – Restart trial period for use with unregistered copies beyond the grace period of 30 days.